78muskan/my-steganography/README.md

 Enter the secret message and generate an encryption key.
 Click "Encode" to hide the message within the image.
 Click "Decode" to retrieve a hidden message from a modified image.

 🔥 Future Enhancements

 Support for additional image formats (BMP, TIFF) Drag-and-drop image loading
 User-defined encryption keys
 Image preview before saving
-Advanced steganography techniques for better security 📝 License
+Advanced steganography techniques for better security
-This project is open-source and available under the MIT License.